matthewyang204/FlyLab-JS/README.md

-# FlyLab JS Local
+# FlyLab JS
-A local version of FlyLab JS

-Source code available

-Select binaries for Macs and Windows PCs are available

-Chromebook users: download the source code and unzip it, double-clicking the index.html file in folder to launch
+My copy of FlyLab JS, with my own improvements and modifications, hosted on GitHub Pages.

+# License
+This is a non-official fork of the original project.
+The source code in this program was directly copied from [sciencecourseware.org](https://sciencecourseware.org/) via HTTrack and then modified by me.
+This program may only be used in exact way the original project was permitted to be used for.
+This program comes with absolutely NO WARRANTY.
+Commercial use is not permitted in any way; likewise, neither is any profitable use, except for educational purposes.